anthonycaccese/colorful-revisited-es-de/README.md

 ## Changes Made
 - Translated and rewrote all Launchbox specific aspects to make the theme compatible with ES-DE v2.x
 - Updated system image names to match the standard used by ES-DE
+- Created images & color schemes for additional systems supported by ES-DE
 - Added support for ES-DE capabilities such as badges

 ## **Preview**